Mato-tope: The warrior

 Karl Bodmer facsimile of ledger art showing Four Bears (at left) in a duel with a Cheyenne chief.
 The hand wound of the knife entitled him to pose with a wooden knife, as seen on the pictures of Catlin and Bodmer.
 The realistic work of both artists inspired Four Bears to make this true-to-life drawing of his feat.

-Mato-tope (also known as Ma-to-toh-pe, Máh-to-tóh-pa, or Four Bears, from mato 'bear' and tope 'four'; c.
-1784 – July 30, 1837) was the second chief of the Mandan tribe to be known as "Four Bears," a name he earned after charging the Assiniboine tribe during battle with the strength of four bears.
-Four Bears lived in the first half of the 19th century on the upper Missouri River in what is now North Dakota.
-Four Bears was a favorite subject of artists, painted by George Catlin and Karl Bodmer.